tristen/multilingual/README.md

 - In the language dropdown you need to iterate over {{ for posts in site.posts }} which could get expensive to generate.
 - Ensuring categories are set up in the right order is wacky.
 - Ensuring the translated post has the same date with timestamp is wacky.

+## TODOs
+- Drop the category per post requirement and derive this from the folder structure?
+- Demonstrate how partials like `_include/block.html` would work.